 \section{Conclusion}

-In this paper, we proposed a new metric K-CROSS for assessing the performance of the synthesized medical images, which is built on the magnetic resonance imaging principle.
-To improve the capability of reconstruction during training K-CROSS, a complex U-Net was developed.
+In this paper, we proposed a new metric K-CROSS to evaluate the performance of medical images synthesized, which is based on the principle of magnetic resonance imaging.
+To improve the reconstruction capability during K-CROSS training, a complex U-Net was developed.
 As for training a learning-based full IQA metric, we further constructed a large-scale multi-modal neuroimaging perceptual similarity (NIRPS) dataset.
-Experimental results indicate that K-CROSS is a useful indicator for evaluating the quality of the generated medical data.

-\textbf{Limitation and Negative Society Impact} Our method heavily relies on deep learning-based techniques but without directly injecting the knowledge of radiologists into K-CROSS.
-In the future, K-CROSS need to combine causal inference methods to enhance interpretability.
+The experimental results indicate that K-CROSS is a useful indicator for evaluating the quality of the medical data generated.
+However, our method heavily relies on deep learning-based techniques but without directly injecting the knowledge of radiologists into K-CROSS.
+In the future, K-CROSS should combine causal inference methods to improve interpretability.